camunda/camunda-docs-static/get-started/content/quick-start/decision-automation.md

 {{< img src="../img/modeler-new-dmn-table.png" >}}

 # Specify the DMN table
 First, give the DMN table the name Approve Payment and the ID approve-payment.
-The ID must match the `Decision Ref` in your BPMN process.
+The DMN table ID must match the `Decision Ref` in your BPMN process.
 {{< img src="../img/modeler-dmn1.png" >}}

 Next, specify the input expressions for the DMN table.
 In this example, we'll decide whether a payment is approved based on the item name.
 Your rules can also make use of the FEEL Expression Language, JUEL or Script.
 If you like, you can [read more about Expressions in the DMN Engine](/manual/latest/user-guide/dmn-engine/expressions-and-scripts/).